mlanza/ai-literacy/301/01-reifying-process.md

 * **It’s practical** — There’s real research, coordination, and decision-making involved.
 * **It’s repeatable** — You might do it again, and your system will evolve with each try.

-If international travel feels like too much, scale it down.
-Plan a long weekend.
-Or a staycation with structured activities.
 The point is to work through something real — with inputs, steps, handoffs, and deliverables.

 The goal here isn’t a perfect system.
 It’s **visible structure**.
 You’ll define waypoints.
 Track outputs.
 Spot friction.
 And in doing so, start to see what parts of the process are ripe for automation — and what still needs human judgment.

 We’re not diving into full orchestration yet.
 But unless you’ve run a process — with artifacts, feedback loops, and deliberate iteration — you’re not ready to systemize.
 This is how you get there.

 Each pass is a rehearsal.

 Each artifact is a building block.

 Each refinement moves you closer to something you can trust.

 Let’s get moving.